tomatolog/manticore/docs/12_sphinxconf_options_reference/data_source_configuration_options/sqlattr_json.rst

         ]
     }

-These attributes allow Sphinx to work with documents without a fixed set of attribute columns.
+These attributes allow Manticore to work with documents without a fixed set of attribute columns.
 When you filter on a key of a JSON attribute, documents that don't include the key will simply be ignored.